briis/unifiprotect/TEST-INSTRUCTIONS.md

 **Disclaimer** Even though the core of the system has not changed for this version, and as such should be *production ready*, I strongly advise that that this test version is installed on a non-critical HA Instance.
 During the test, basic things may change, and then you will need to de-install and install again, loosing your current setup.

-## Whats new
+## Whats new?

 There are not that many new things in here, but the ones there are will make the old setup **break**.
-* The setup is changed from adding things to `configuration.yaml` and other yaml files, to using the *Integration Page* from the *Settings Menu*.
+* The setup is changed from adding settings to `configuration.yaml` and other yaml files, to using the *Integration Page* from the *Settings Menu*.
 It should be clear enough what you need to enter, but that is part of the testing.
 * Previously there was a module called `unifi_protect_server.py` distributed with the Custom Component.
 This has now been moved to *PyPi.org* as a separate module called [pyunifiprotect](https://github.com/briis/pyunifiprotect).
 So if anyone wants to change or develop on the core API logic, you need to Fork that module now.
+* It should now be possible to add more than one instance of this Integration to Home Assistant.
+So if you have more that one UDMP or CloudKey+ you should be able to add them all.
+I have only one CloudKey+, so I have not been able to test this.
+* Due to the support of more Instances, the naming of the Cameras, Sensors, Binary Sensors and Switches have changed.
+So if you would install this on an existing system, you would have to change automations etc.

+## What needs to be tested?
+For everyone that wants to try this out, I would like you test one or more of the following:
+* General stability of the system
+* The setup process using the Form - Is it logical, anything you miss to be able to specify?
+* Does it support more than ONE instance?
+So hopefully, someone with more HW than me, could test this.

+Please don't use the Home Assistant Forum for feedback, but instead use the [Issue Page](https://github.com/briis/unifiprotect/issues) on Github for feedback and bug reporting.

+## Setup Instructions